 Most fiberboards are made with urea-formaldehyde glue.
 This type of glue is cheap and is one of the things that makes MDF so affordable.
 Unfortunately, the same resin offers limited moisture resistance.

 Try to find medium density fiberboard manufactured with phenol-formaldehyde glue.
 This fiberboard is more rare because the glue is more expensive.
 The quality of that glue is reflected in the price you'll pay, but the moisture-resistant properties will make it worth the investment.

 5. Waterproof Your Piece

-As you build your piece, assemble it so that the unfinished surfaces face inside or remain on the bottom.
-You specifically paid for fiberboard with veneered surfaces, so make sure that it what's facing out.
+As you build your piece, assemble it so the unfinished surfaces face inside or remain on the bottom.
+You specifically paid for a fiberboard with veneered surfaces, so make sure it 's facing out.